woss/ipwb/README.md

 * **replay.py** - a very rudimentary replay script to resolve fetches for IPFS-content for on-demand replay in the browser.
 Plagued with [zombies](http://ws-dl.blogspot.com/2012/10/2012-10-10-zombies-in-archives.html).
 A placeholder until we get more familiar with modifying the [pywb](github.com/ikreymer/pywb) codebase for a truer replay system.

 ## Running ##
 Before running the code, ipfs must be installed.
-See the [https://ipfs.io/docs/install/](Install IPFS) page to accomplish this.
+See the <a href="https://ipfs.io/docs/install/">Install IPFS</a> page to accomplish this.
 In the future, we hope to make this more automated.
 Once ipfs is installed, start the daemon:

 ```sh
 ipfs daemon